Alon-Alush/CStructsToNASM/README.md

 ```

 # Usage

+## Binaries

+If you're too lazy to install Python, you can download the Windows `.exe` binary in the [Releases page](https://github.com/Alon-Alush/CStructsToNASM/releases/new).

+## Script
-You need to have Python 3 installed on your machine.
+To use the script, you need to have Python 3 installed on your machine.
 ```
 ctonasm.py -i <structs.h> -o <structs.inc>
 ```